 Why Choose Sylvester Comprehensive Cancer Center?

 Advanced treatment and research.
-Sylvester Comprehensive Cancer Center is the only NCI-designated cancer centers in the United States.
-Sylvester is one of only two cancer centers in Florida that have been recognized by the National Cancer Institute.
+Sylvester Comprehensive Cancer Center is the only NCI-designated cancer center in South Florida.
 The team earned this distinction through its outstanding work conducting research in its laboratories, treating patients in its clinics and hospitals, and reaching out to medically underserved communities with innovative prevention strategies.

 Advanced radiation oncology tools.
-Sylvester is one of only five medical centers in the country with ViewRay™ — MRI-guided radiation therapy.
+Sylvester was the first cancer center in Florida, and the fourth in the country, to offer resonance magnetic-guided radiation therapy.
 Our team is a leader in the delivery of on-board adaptive radiation therapy, using the MRIdian and ETHOS systems.
-Our RapidArc® radiotherapy system delivers intensity modulated external radiation therapy (IMRT).
-These tools lead to more efficient and effective treatments, shorter treatment times, pinpoint accuracy in tumor targeting, and less damage to healthy tissue.
+Our RapidArc® radiotherapy system delivers intensity-modulated external radiation therapy (IMRT), which can lead to more efficient and effective treatments, shorter treatment times, pinpoint accuracy in tumor targeting, and less damage to healthy tissue.
 We also offer proton beam therapy in our state-of-the-art Dwoskin Proton Center.